jaylevitt/SublimeEditorClient/README.md

 # Known bugs

-* SublimeEditorClient will crash if given a Unicode character in the filename - for instance, if you are on a web page with a bullet in the title.
-Patches welcome; I don't know Objective C or Cocoa.

 * Doesn't support the ODB ability to start at a specific line number.
 QuickCursor doesn't use this functionality, but other ODB applications might expect it.